Is Dark Chocolate Vegan?

 When trying to determine whether or not dark chocolate may be consumed by vegans, the first thing that must be taken into consideration is the nature of dark chocolate itself.
 Cacao beans, which are used in the manufacture of chocolate, are indigenous to both Central and South America.

 The beans are roasted and then ground into a paste.
-The paste is combined with sugar and other ingredients, such as milk chocolate bar or vanilla extract, cocoa powder cocoa butter, and then formed into bars or used for other purposes.
+The paste is combined with sugar and other ingredients, such as milk chocolate bar or vanilla extract, cacao butter, and then formed into bars or used for other purposes.

 The percentage of cacao in vegan milk chocolate determines how dark it is.
 For example, a bar with 60% cacao content is darker than one with 50% cacao but not as dark as one with 70% cacao.